Frequently Asked Questions

 What is the role that Paul Yandura and Jonathan Lewis play?

 Kip Williams contacted Paul Yandura during the planning of the NEM to discuss the possibility of securing funding to hire campus organizers to bring more youth to the March.
-At the time, concern regarding a solid plan for next steps kept Paul from feeling as if the extra investment would have any long term effects, so he asked to hear about next steps after the March.
+At the time, concern regarding a solid plan for next steps kept Paul from feeling as if the extra investment would have any long-term effects, so he asked to hear about next steps after the March.
 Paul is the donor advisor to Jonathan Lewis; Kip and Robin submitted a funding proposal to them after stepping down from Equality Across America.
 Mr. Lewis’ only role with GetEQUAL has been to examine funding proposals and to make decisions on whether to help fund GetEQUAL’s next steps.
 GetEQUAL has received funding from Mr. Lewis up front, with no strings attached – only the expectation that GetEQUAL would follow the steps laid out in the original proposal.
 Paul Yandura has been a mentor during the organizing process, offering lessons about the politics of Washington, as he has political strategy experience based on his years learning from/with the Clinton Administration and Democratic Party.
 His advice and mentoring has been invaluable, as has that of other past and present Democratic insiders and outsiders.
-However, all of these figures have only ever offered advice and have never required any particular action.
-The staff of GetEQUAL is free to plan, organize, and implement in a manner that feels authentic and strategic to us and to the local organizers that work with GetEQUAL.
+However, Paul and Jonathan have only ever offered advice and have never required any particular action.
+The staff and organizers of GetEQUAL are free to plan, organize, and implement in a manner that feels authentic and strategic to us and to the local organizers that work with GetEQUAL.

 With only one major donor how do you stay independent?